Using a library

 Structuring your API calls

 All calls to Akismet are POST requests much like a web form would send.
-The request variables should be constructed like a query string, key=value and multiple variables separated by ampersands.
-Don't forget to URL escape the values.
+The request variables should be constructed like a query string: key=value and multiple variables separated by ampersands.
+Don’t forget to URL encode the values.

 When making calls to Akismet, your key is used as a subdomain.
-So, if you had the key 123YourAPIKey you would make all API calls to 123YourAPIKey.rest.akismet.com.
+So, if you had the key 123YourAPIKey, you would make all API calls to https://123YourAPIKey.rest.akismet.com.

 There are three different types of calls to Akismet: